yprakash/sc-security-labs/ethernaut/10_ReEntrancy/README.md

-# Ethernaut Level Level 10 — Re-entrancy: The Recursive Trap 🔁
+# Ethernaut Level 10 — Re-entrancy: The Recursive Trap 🔁

 The contract in this level manages Ether balances and allows users to deposit and withdraw their funds.
 However, it contains a critical flaw in the `withdraw()` function that makes it vulnerable to a **re-entrancy attack**.